-We have a limited operating history and may not be able to successfully operate our business or generate sufficient revenue to make or sustain distributions to our stockholders.
+We may not be able to successfully operate our business or generate sufficient revenue to make or sustain distributions to our stockholders.

-We were organized as a Delaware corporation on June 3, 2009, but did not commence operations until the completion of our IPO on May 15, 2012.
 We cannot assure you that we will be able to continue to operate our business successfully or implement our operating policies and strategies as described herein.
 The results of our operations depend on several factors, including the availability of opportunities for the acquisition of assets, the level and volatility of interest rates, the availability of adequate short and long-term financing, conditions in the financial markets and economic conditions.